Introduction to Directory Services

 Group Policy Object (GPO): It is a set of policies or preferences that are applied to a group of objects in a directory service.

-A litte bit about Directory Services
+All about Directory Services

 Imagine there is a new, large corporation facility that is yet to be live and the staff is in urgent need to have their computer networks sorted out.
-We have to ensure their staff have access to their headquarters, organize data, and configure all the necessary settings for the local network.
+We have to ensure the staff have access to their headquarters, organize data, and configure all the necessary settings for the local network.

-In order to implement this, it is crucial to centralize and streamline the management of all network resources and identities.
+Given this, it is crucial to centralize and streamline the management of all network resources and identities.
 This is precisely the role of Directory Services.

 Understanding the Structure